nombre femenino/feminine noun

 - 1 (rapidez, urgencia) rush, hurry ¿a qué viene tanta prisa? what's the rush o/or hurry? con las prisas olvidé decírselo in the rush I forgot to tell her ¿a qué viene tanta prisa por casarse? why are you in such a hurry o/or rush to get married? no me metas prisa don't rush o/or hurry me estoy de prisa or tengo prisa I'm in a rush o/or a hurry darse prisa to hurry up, to hurry date prisa o perderás el tren hurry up or you'll miss the train

-- 2 (en locuciones/in phrases) a or de prisa deprisa a toda prisa as fast as possible huyó de allí a toda prisa she fled as fast as she could go correr prisa, no se preocupe, estos no (me) corren prisa don't worry, there's no rush for these o I'm not in a rush for these de prisa y corriendo deprisa sin prisa pero sin pausa, el público entraba en la tienda sin prisa pero sin pausa there was a steady stream of people going into the shop sin prisa pero sin pausa la situación va mejorando slowly but surely the situation is getting better
+- 2 (en locuciones/in phrases) a or de prisa deprisa a toda prisa as fast as possible huyó de allí a toda prisa she fled as fast as she could go correr prisa, no se preocupe, estos no (me) corren prisa don't worry, there's no rush for these o/or I'm not in a rush for these de prisa y corriendo deprisa sin prisa pero sin pausa, el público entraba en la tienda sin prisa pero sin pausa there was a steady stream of people going into the shop sin prisa pero sin pausa la situación va mejorando slowly but surely the situation is getting better

 Find clear and straightforward guidance that will help you improve your Spanish grammar, pronunciation, and writing skills...